-How to Write the Amherst College Supplemental Essays 2018-2019
+How to Write the Amherst College Supplemental Essay 2019-2020

-Amherst College is a private college located in the college town of Amherst, Massachusetts.
+Amherst College is a private liberal arts school located in the picturesque college town of Amherst, Massachusetts.
 A small school with a student body of just under 2,000 undergraduates, Amherst is very selective.
-Just 12.8% of applicants were admitted to the Class of 2022 from a pool of 9,722 applicants.
-Approximately 37% of these accepted students were admitted through early decision.
+Just 10.8% of applicants were admitted to the Class of 2023 from a pool of 10, 567 applicants.
+While the overall acceptance rate is low, approximately 36% of early decision applicants were accepted.

-Amherst boasts an open curriculum, meaning that students have only one required seminar outside of their major rather than a full set of general education requirements.
-Just as unique as its curriculum structure is Amherst’s supplemental essays.
-To apply to Amherst, you’ll have to submit three short answer responses, listed below.
+Amherst boasts an open curriculum, meaning that students have only one required writing seminar outside of their major, rather than a full set of general education requirements.
+Around 40% of juniors study abroad, and Amherst’s financial aid follows along, meaning that students pay the same amount as if they were studying on-campus.

 Amherst College Essay Prompts